jasujm/bridge/README.md

 any version of googletest found on the local computer, it is downloaded when required.

-To build and run unit tests for the backend
+To build everything and run unit tests for the backend

     $ mkdir /the/build/directory
     $ cd /the/build/directory